hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 music label

-someone’s blog
+a random blog

 Guessing = ambiguity = hallucination.

-SFH / DFH fixes this by giving every topic one clean starting file.
+DFH fixes this by giving every topic one clean file that tells machines:

-Not a homepage for a website — the homepage of meaning for a concept.

-AI loads that file and instantly knows:

 what the topic is

-its type
+how it’s typed

-canonical identity
+its canonical identity

 authoritative URLs

+mirrors

 sitemap

-mirrors

-This stops hallucinations at the root.
+This removes ambiguity at the root.

 🧩 Simplest Possible Summary
-SFH / DFH gives every topic one clean, official starting point so AI and search engines know exactly what it is.
 One tiny JSON file + five anchors = deterministic meaning.

-This is the first true public index of meaning for the internet.

 DNS tells machines where things live.

-SFH / DFH tells machines what things are.
+DFH / SFH tells machines what things are.

 ⚡ One-Sentence Definition
 SFH / DFH is the official public index for every topic on the internet — a universal first-hop that tells AI and search engines where meaning begins.

+yaml
+Copy code